Lew Leslie

-Lew Leslie (born Lewis Lessinsky; April 15, 1888 – March 10, 1963) was an American writer and producer of Broadway shows.
+Lew Leslie (born Lewis Lessinsky; April 15, 1888 – March 10, 1963) was a Jewish American writer and producer of Broadway shows.
 Leslie got his start in show business in vaudeville in his early twenties.
-Although white, he was the first major impresario to present African-American artists on the Broadway stage.
+Although white, he was the first major impresario to present African American artists on the Broadway stage.
 He had two well-known wives, torch singer Belle Baker and Ziegfeld Follies showgirl Irene Wales.

 Career

 He became famous for his stage shows at the Cotton Club and later for his Blackbirds revues, which he mounted in 1926, 1928, 1930, 1933 and 1939.
 Blackbirds of 1928 starring Adelaide Hall, Bill "Bojangles" Robinson, Tim Moore and Aida Ward.
 It was his most successful revue and ran for over one year on Broadway, where it became the hit of the season.
 The sell-out show transferred to the Moulin Rouge in Paris, France, where it ran for three months before returning to the U.S., where it commenced an American road tour.
 Adelaide Hall starred in the show for just over two years.
 The Blackbirds revues helped advance the career of several famous artists, including Florence Mills, Adelaide Hall, Tim Moore, Bill "Bojangles" Robinson, Aida Ward, Edith Wilson and Lottie Gee.

 Leslie began his career doing a patter act in vaudeville.
 He worked on stage first as an impressionist then in a double act with Belle Baker to whom he was married for a while.
 Becoming an agent, he listed among his clients Ben Bernie, Frank Fay and Bea Palmer.
 One of the earliest floorshows Leslie produced was named Aphrodite, which he presented in a Manhattan nightclub in 1922.
 The show featured a relatively unknown Sally Rand, whose real name was Helen Gould Beck.
 Ms. Rand later went on to make a fortune by recognising the average American was starved of gleaming white flesh -'I never made any money until I took off my pants.'
 Leslie then put on a revue starring Belle Baker and Bea Palmer at the Café de Paris, which later became the Plantation Club where Leslie staged Plantation Revue, the second edition of which, in 1922, starred Florence Mills and her husband, dancer Ulysses "Slow Kid" Thompson.
-Leslie also staged Dixie To Broadway (1924), again starring Mills and Thompson, and then came his Blackbirds revues, which began in London in 1926 with a show also starring Mills.
+Leslie also staged Dixie To Broadway (1924), again starring Mills and Thompson, and then came his Blackbirds revues.
 At first, these revues were only moderately successful but they paved the way for the sensational hit, Blackbirds of 1928.